Crunchy Peanut Butter Cookies

 - Large eggs.
 I always use room-temperature eggs so the dough comes together easily.
 If they’re not at room temperature, gently place the eggs in a bowl of lukewarm water for 5 minutes.

-Step 2- Combine ingredients.
-In a large mixing bowl, combine all of the ingredients except for the chopped peanuts.
+- Combine ingredients.
+In a large mixing bowl, combine all ingredients except the chopped peanuts.
 Once mixed, stir in half of the peanuts.

-Step 3- Shape and bake.
-Using a cookie scoop, form 12 balls of dough.
+- Shape and bake.
+Using a cookie scoop, form 12 dough balls.
 Roll each dough ball in the chopped peanuts and transfer to the baking sheet.
 Bake in the preheated oven for 12-15 minutes until the edges are golden.

-Step 4- Cool.
-Remove from the oven and allow to cool on the cookie sheet completely.
+- Cool.
+Remove from the oven and allow to cool completely on the cookie sheet.

 - Swap the peanut butter.
 While they’re technically “peanut butter cookies,” you can easily swap the peanut butter for other types of nut butter, like almond butter or cashew butter.

 - Add mix-ins.
-Like chocolate chips, chopped Reese’s pieces, or crushed pretzels.
+I sometimes add chocolate chips, chopped Reese’s Pieces (my partner’s favorite), or crushed pretzels (even crunchier).

 Storage instructions